projectcontour/contour/docs/ingressroute.md

 > Any nameserver can hold a record for `app.heptio.com`, but without the linkage from the parent `heptio.com` nameserver, its information is unreachable and non authoritative.

 The "root" IngressRoute is the only entry point for an ingress virtual host and is used as the top level configuration of a cluster's ingress resources.
-Each root IngressRoute defines a `virtualhost` key, which describes properties such as the fully qualified name of the virtual host, any aliases of the virtual host (for example, a www. prefix), TLS configuration, etc.
+Each root IngressRoute defines a `virtualhost` key, which describes properties such as the fully qualified name of the virtual host, TLS configuration, etc.

 IngressRoutes that have been delegated to do not contain virtual host information, as they will inherit the properties of the parent IngressRoute.
 This permits the owner of an IngressRoute root to both delegate the authority to publish a service on a portion of the route space inside a virtual host, and to further delegate authority to publish and delegate.